 The federal health care reform bill provides for a pre-Medicare retiree reinsurance provision for employer plans that will reimburse employers by providing reinsurance for 80% of retiree claims between \$15,000 and \$90,000.
 This program became effective on June 1, 2010 and employer eligibility is determined from an application submitted by the employer to the Department of Health and Human Services.
 The program requires that the funds be used to (1) reduce the sponsor's health benefit premiums or health benefit costs, (2) reduce health benefit premium contributions, copayment, deductibles, coinsurance, or other out-of-pocket costs, or any combination of these costs, for plan participants, or (3) reduce any combination of the costs in (1) and (2).
 The System Board determined that any reimbursements received under this program be used to help reduce health care costs for members of the Uniform Group Insurance Program.
 The System submitted an application and was determined to be an eligible employer.
-The System received a reimbursement of \$1.7 million during the fiscal year which is included in Cash on the System's balance sheet.
+The System received a reimbursement of \$1.0 million during fiscal year 2012 and \$1.7 million during fiscal year 2011 which is included in Cash on the System's balance sheet.

-The contract for life insurance is with Prudential and does not have a gain sharing arrangement.
+The contract for life insurance is with Reliastar Life Insurance Company and does not have a gain sharing arrangement.